jirn073-76/BDENG_Wiener_Linien/README.md

 # Big Data Engineering - Schmerzgrenze der Wiener
-Project "Schmerzgrenze der Wiener" / "Pain Tolerance of the Viennese" aims to correlate, visualize and find patterns in the Viennese public transport grid and public sentiment.
+Project "Schmerzgrenze der Wiener" / "Pain Tolerance of the Viennese" aims to correlate, visualize and find patterns in the Viennese public transport grid and the weather.

 ## Architecture:
 ![image](https://github.com/jirn073-76/BDENG_Wiener_Linien/assets/54983399/72b35c4a-f81a-4230-8cf2-1a206f16a6db)